 (This information is a guide only.
 Find out more about the sources of our pay information)

 Stonemasons may do some or all of the following:

-- talk to clients, design plans and provide quotes
+- talk to clients, design plans for stonework, and provide quotes

-- split, cut and shape stone, and set in place using techniques such as dry stone walling, concreting or reinforcing
+- split, cut and shape stone, and set in place using techniques such as dry-stone walling

 - mix, pour and lay concrete and cement